 - 5. What are the Puerto Rico visa requirements?

 - 6. Can the Puerto Rico visa be changed once it has been processed?

 - 7. How much does a visa to Puerto Rico cost?

 - 8. How far in advance do I need to apply for a Puerto Rico visa?

 - 9. What are the entry borders to Puerto Rico?

-- 10. Do I need any vaccinations to travel to Puerto Rico?
+- 10. Do I need a transit visa to travel to Puerto Rico?

 Do I need a visa to travel to Puerto Rico?

-Yes, most nationalities must apply for a visa before entry into the country.
-You must apply for a specific visa or electronic travel authorisation (ESTA), to travel for tourism to the island.
+Yes, if you're from a foreign nationality, it's very likely you need a visa to go to Puerto Rico.
+You must apply for a specific visa or electronic travel authorisation (ESTA) to travel for tourism to the island.
 If your intention is to reside in Puerto Rico, then you must apply for a residence permit or an immigrant visa.

 Types of visas for Puerto Rico